What to See in Moscow

 Daily from 11.00 to 17.00, Closed on Tuesdays.

-For a while apparently during Soviet times, there was talk of demolishing St. Basil’s Cathedral because it hindered Stalin’s plans for hosting huge parades on Red Square.
+For a while, apparently, during Soviet times, there was talk of demolishing St. Basil’s Cathedral because it hindered Stalin’s plans for hosting huge parades on Red Square.
 In fact, St Basil’s was saved thanks to the bravery of architect Pyotr Baranovsky.
-When he was ordered to prepare the building for demolition, he refused and allegedly told Stalin, he would rather kill himself then destroy the Cathedral.
-So thanks to him, St Basil’s Cathedral still remains, however, Baranovsky did end up with five years in prison.
+When he was ordered to prepare the building for demolition, he refused and allegedly told Stalin he would rather kill himself than destroy the Cathedral.
+So thanks to him, St Basil’s Cathedral still remains; however, Baranovsky did end up with five years in prison.

 Wandering the extensive grounds of the Kremlin, you will come across the vast Tsar Bell – the biggest bell in the world that never rang and Tsar Cannon, the largest cannon that never fired!

-Located in the very centre of the Kremlin is the impressive Cathedral Square with five beautiful churches with their stunning gold onion domes.
+The impressive Cathedral Square, with five beautiful churches and stunning gold onion domes, is located in the centre of the Kremlin.
 It is possible to visit all the churches, but we opted to visit the main cathedral, the Cathedral of the Assumption.
 The religious artworks in the Russian churches are incredible.
-In this cathedral, there was also a very ornate praying throne for the Tsars, initially built for Ivan the Terrible in 1551.
+This cathedral also had a very ornate praying throne for the Tsars, initially built for Ivan the Terrible in 1551.

 One of the first city parks in Moscow.
 It is situated along the length of the western Kremlin Wall.
 It’s a nice place to chill after visiting the Kremlin.
 Here, you can enjoy coffee, ice creams, and people-watching.

 Located on Red Square opposite the Mausoleum.
 This place has changed beyond recognition since I last visited back in the late 80s.
 From empty shelves of yesteryear, now it is filled with designer stores and world-famous brands.